 Sports gambling has been legal in Freehold, NJ, and throughout the rest of the state for quite some time.
 Now, more states have legalized placing wagers on sporting events, with additional jurisdictions prepared to follow.
 As this trend continues, issues with problem gambling are certain to rise, making self-exclusion lists an essential tool in helping individuals fight the urge to place a bet.

 For people who consider gambling to be a fun, once-in-a-while activity, this legalization means sports gambling is more accessible.
-But for people struggling with a gambling problem, finding ways to maintain a healthy lifestyle as gambling becomes more and more mainstream is a difficult challenge.
+But for people struggling with a gambling problem, finding ways to maintain a healthy lifestyle as gambling becomes more and more mainstream is a challenge.
 It can seem insurmountable without the right resources and support system.

-Fortunately, anyone who needs help in New Jersey doesn’t have to look far to find it.
-Not only is the 800-GAMBLER helpline available 24 hours a day, 7 days a week, but we have partnered with the New Jersey Division of Gaming Enforcement (DGE) to offer a Self-Exclusion Program for residents seeking assistance in keeping their gambling under control.(2)
+Fortunately, anyone who needs help in New Jersey doesn’t have to look far to find it; the 800-GAMBLER helpline is available 24 hours a day, 7 days a week.
+We have partnered with the New Jersey Division of Gaming Enforcement (DGE) to offer a Self-Exclusion Program for residents seeking assistance in keeping their gambling under control.

-For a closer look at how Self-Exclusion works, check out this quick video:
+For a closer look at how self-exclusion works, check out this quick video: